IBM-Cloud/techxchange-labs/docs/costs-1790/20-determine-use.md

 ### Document Optimization Opportunities

 1. Work your way through the remaining services in the astro-shop noting if there are any other changes that should be made.
-  - ✅ Flag workloads with large gaps between requested and actual usage.
-These are often over-provisioned and may be good candidates for right-sizing.
-  - ⚠️ Identify workloads near or exceeding limits.
-These may need to be scaled up or have higher limits set to avoid performance degradation or restarts.
-  - Optional: Take screenshots or export metrics for reference in later lab sections.

-1. Write down on a piece of paper any changes you think should be made.
+1. Record (on paper or electronically) any changes you think should be made.

+## Analyze cluster sizing

 1. From the Dashboards menu on the left, select the "Cluster Capacity Planning" dashboard.
 The section on Total requests adds up the amount of CPU and Memory requested by all of the services on the cluster.
 ![Cluster capacity planning](images/cluster-capacity.png ':size=600')
 Look to see if the cluster has sufficient capacity for all the requested resources, or perhaps has way to much capacity?